rust-lang/blog.rust-lang.org/content/inside-rust/maintainer-spotlight-alejandra-gonzalez-blyxyas/index.md

 **What are you working on in Rust at the moment?**

 My primary goal is to improve the performance of the Rust compiler and Clippy.
-We've talked a lot about Clippy, so apart from it I'm currently working on a [Project Goal][project-goal] which is focused on improving the incremental machinary inside in the compiler, as to reduce useless recompilations, and make it overall faster.
+We've talked a lot about Clippy, so apart from it I'm currently working on a [Project Goal][project-goal] which is focused on improving the incremental machinery inside in the compiler, as to reduce useless recompilations, and make it overall faster.
 It's a big task and an exciting plan, but it takes a lot of work and cross-team discussions to make progress in this area.

 It's both much easier and much harder than you think.